Chillu1/ModifierLibrary/Assets/Scripts/ModifierSystem/Design.md

 # Design questions
 * OnStatChange ComboModifierRecipe check, how?
 We don't have a generic function for all stat changes where we could check for combos
+* CleanUpComponent only needed when we have remove?
+Automated with apply otherwise?
 * What more mechanics can refreshComponent have?
 * Recursion problem, when a condition event is triggered, there's a chance it will be triggered again by the same call.
 Disabling them fully is kinda uncool, since it makes some nice interactions impossible
 * Do something with Being not being accepted in Heal, etc